Master of Science in Christian Psychological Studies

 Pastors who counsel as part of their ministry and wish to formalize their training in integration.

 The M.S. degree is NOT designed to lead to licensure or to any independent practice of counseling.
-Rather, it essentially pulls the integrative track out of the Master of Arts in Professional Counseling with minor alterations and additions.
+Rather, it essentially pulls the integrative track out of the Master of Arts in Clinical Mental Health Counseling with minor alterations and additions.
 It requires 32 hours of coursework as outlined in the program sequence.

 The M.S. degree can be completed in a minimum of two semesters but cannot extend past five academic years from the time of matriculation.
 Students who pursue a Certificate may not be able to complete the degree in one year.